Emill/node-ble-host/docs/api/l2cap-coc.md

 This implements support for Connection-Oriented Channel in LE Credit Based Flow Control Mode.

 ### PSMs
 PSM is short for Protocol/Service Multiplexer and serves as an identifier of a protocol/service when establishing a CoC.
 The currently valid values for LE PSMs are 0x0001 - 0x007f for fixed Bluetooth SIG-defined services, and 0x0080 - 0x00ff for dynamic "custom" services.
 The establishment is server-client-based, where a server registers a PSM so that clients can later connect to this service.
 Usually, for custom services, the server selects a PSM value in the range 0x0080 to 0x00ff which should be placed in the GATT db (in an implementation-defined way) so that the client can obtain the PSM.
-For custom setups where interopability is not required, the PSM can also be hardcoded by both the server and client.
+For custom setups where interoperability is not required, the PSM can also be hardcoded by both the server and client.

 ## Class: L2CAPCoCManager